Reverses some of the effects of gravity and the ageing process on the face and neck.

 Non-surgical aesthetic procedures such as anti-wrinkle injections and temporary hyaluronic acid dermal fillers can also be combined with a facelift for optimal results.

-The good news is that a recent study published in the Plastic and Reconstructive Surgery journal found that many patients that follow their plastic surgeon’s instructions to stop smoking in advance of their cosmetic surgery operation and during the healing period are smoke-free five years after their procedure.
+The good news is that a recent study published in the Plastic and Reconstructive Surgery journal found many patients who follow their surgeon’s instructions to stop smoking in advance of their surgery and during the healing period are smoke-free five years after their procedure.